calum-strange/sample_sizes_for_batteries/README.md

 Further details can be found in the accompanying paper.

-This work is published under Creative Commons CC-BY 4.0
+This work is published under Creative Commons CC BY 4.0